marvukusic/FeedMyRSS/README.md

 - RSS feed items can be refreshed by pull-to-refresh action.
 ### Notifications
 - Allow notifications to get alerts when new items are available in favourited feeds.
+- Tap on notification banner opens the app with proper feed items displayed

 ## Architecture
 This project follows the Model-View-ViewModel (MVVM) pattern for a clean separation of concerns and testable code.
 The key components of the architecture include: